Deel Review 2026: How I Got My O-1A Visa to the U.S. (Full Experience)

 After months of preparation, we were finally ready to submit the petition.
 At that point, everything had been reviewed multiple times.

+Everything was structured.
+Everything was in place.
 I decided to go with premium processing.
 This is an option where you pay extra to get a faster response.

 The Waiting Period